bronson/gird/README.md

 gird found 1 problematic directory
 ```

-And now you know what files need to be replaced from backup.
+Now you know which files need to be replaced from backup.

+#### Verifying Without Gird

-You can also verify your Girdsums files without using Gird at all:
+You can also verify a Girdsums files without even using Gird at all:

 ```bash
 shasum -c Girdsums